dylansmith/node-exif-renamer/README.md

 - `filepath` the path to the image file
 - `template` the renaming template or a custom callback function
 - `[recursive=false]` boolean switch to enable recursive processing, defaults to false
-- `callback` the node-style callback that will receive the response
+- `callback` the node-style callback called once all files have been processed
+- `itemCallback` the node-style callback called after each file is processed

 ##### usage